AImotion-Bavaria/SmartManPy/docs_core/tutorials.rst

     If there exist dependencies (e.g. temporal) between simulated objects, you need to reflect this in the object list.
     This is especially important for functional dependencies in features (see `Functional dependencies`_)

+If you want to run another simulation directly after the previous one has finished, you can use the "resetSimulation()" in Globals.

 Adding more machines
 ----------------------